 Land of the Birds (Castlemaine): PG Rating

-Written by: Djaara storytellers with Olivia Guntarik, Photographs by: Melissa Bilton and Unsplash, Narration by: Claire Barker, Rodney Carter, Harley Douglas, Jacinta Douglas, Aunty Julie McHale, Uncle Rick Nelson, Welcome To My Homeland & Welcome to Emu Country Family Songs Shared by: Uncle Rick.
+Written by: Djaara storytellers with Olivia Guntarik, Photographs by: Melissa Bilton and Unsplash, Narration by: Claire Barker, Harley Douglas, Jacinta Douglas, Aunty Julie McHale, Uncle Rick Nelson, Welcome To My Homeland & Welcome to Emu Country Family Songs Shared by: Uncle Rick.

 Welcome to Dja Dja Wurrung Country.
 You’re here to solve a mystery, one that involves stories of Country, stories of my ancestors, of our totems.